The foster care system is overwhelmed.

 - Receive in-training screening clearance

 To learn more about becoming a San Francisco CASA, join us for a 60 minute information session.
 This is the first step in the application process.
-Info sessions for the rest of the year will be offered on the following dates.
+Info sessions for the year will be offered on the following dates.
 They begin at 6:00pm.

 View the Volunteer Handbook for 2015 here.